Netflix shares tank after big miss on subscriber growth

 “Investors are devastated by Netflix’s Q2 projection that went down in dramatic flames.
 Now future projections are suspect and that decimates valuation,” said Eric Schiffer, chief executive officer of private equity firm Patriarch.

-Wall Street had been betting that the streaming video pioneer would deliver outsized growth as demand for online entertainment increases around the globe.
+Wall Street had been betting that Netflix would deliver outsized growth as demand for online entertainment increases around the globe.
 The company is spending heavily to hook new customers, budgeting $8 billion for programming and $2 billion for marketing in 2018.

 Netflix added 670,000 subscribers in the United States, well below analysts’ estimates of 1.19 million, according to Thomson Reuters I/B/E/S.

-The company signed up 4.47 million subscribers internationally, while analysts were expecting 4.97 million.
+It signed up 4.47 million subscribers internationally, while analysts were expecting 4.97 million.

-Earnings per share came in at 85 cents, beating the 79 cents predicted by analysts surveyed by Thomson Reuters I/B/E/S.
+The overly optimistic projections were “pretty broad across multiple markets,” Chief Financial Officer David Wells said on a post-earnings webcast.

+Executives voiced confidence about the long-term health of the streaming service.
+Chief Executive Reed Hastings said median viewing hours were growing, though he did not provide specifics.

 For the current quarter, Netflix projected it would add 5 million customers.
 It is making a big push in India.
 Earlier this month, it debuted its first Indian original series, “Sacred Games,” part of a slate of new shows aimed at the vast Bollywood entertainment market.